ome/www.openmicroscopy.org/_posts/2016-02-18-bio-formats-cpp-5.1.8.md

 -  xerces-c 3.1.2
 -  zlib 1.2.8

-The software release is available at: [archived downloads](http://downloads.openmicroscopy.org/bio-formats-cpp/5.1.8)
+The software release is available at [archived downloads](http://downloads.openmicroscopy.org/bio-formats-cpp/5.1.8).

 For any problems or comments, please use the [OME Forums or mailing lists]({{ site.baseurl }}/support/)